kili/help.kili.io/README.md

 ============

 ## INTRO
-This repository contains the sources used to build Kili's help documentation.<br>
+This repository contains the sources used to build [Kili's](http://kili.io)  help documentation.<br>
 We use <a href="http://docs.getpelican.com" target="_blank">pelican</a> to build the contents of this repository into the site you see at <a href="http://help.kili.io">help.kili.io</a>

 ## PREREQUIESITES
-To contribute, we reccomend you install:-
+To contribute, we recommend you install:-

 - <a href="https://www.python.org/download/releases/2.7" target="_blank">Python >= 2.7</a>
 - <a href="http://www.pip-installer.org/en/latest/installing.html" target="_blank">PIP</a>